arkworks-rs/algebra/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to `curves`!
+Thank you for considering making contributions to `algebra`!

 Contributing to this repository can be done in several forms, such as participating in discussion or proposing code changes.
 To ensure a smooth workflow for all contributors, the following general procedure for contributing has been established: